genomicsclass/book/pages/import_NGS.md

 ##   o record is unmapped............
 S4 |        0 |        0 |   NA / NA
 ```

+## Specifying: what and which

 A number of functions in Rsamtools take an argument `param`, which expects a `ScanBamParam` specification.
 There are full details available by looking up `?scanBamParam`, but two important options are:

 * what - what kind of information to extract?
-* which - which regions to pull from
+* which - which ranges of alignments to extract?

 BAM files are often paired with an index file (if not they can be indexed from R with `indexBam`), and so we can quickly pull out information about reads from a particular genomic range.
 Here we count the number of records (reads) on chromosome 4: